 I don't think there is an overall best way to level.
-I think the best way to learn your toon, preparing to run legendary dungeons, is to do a combination of all three.
+I think the best way to learn your toon and prepare to run legendary dungeons is to do a combination of all three.
 There are times when questing is better, times when grinding is better, and times when running dungeons is better.

 To help you figure out when you should be running dungeons, you need to know as much about dungeons as possible.
-You need to know how much experience a dungeon gives and how to queue (If you don't queue, or forget to re-queue after someone exists the dungeon you will not receive bonus experience).
+You need to know how much experience a dungeon gives and how to queue (if you don't queue, or forget to re-queue after someone exits the dungeon, you will not receive bonus experience).

 Know Your Class